hubertsuprunowicz/product-shipment-management/README.md

 ```
 Go to
 [Gmail Api Console](https://console.developers.google.com/apis/dashboard?project=product-shipment-1546974435730)
-create your project together with credientials
-You need to add them to ...
+create your project together with credientials (You need to add them to)

 ## Tech